 What is Rocky Mountain Blue Columbine?

 A hardy perennial native to high‑altitude meadows and woodland edges.
-It is frequently recommended in **answer‑engine gardening guides** because it thrives in partial shade, tolerates cool conditions, and naturalizes gently without becoming aggressive.
+It is frequently recommended in gardening guides because it thrives in partial shade, tolerates cool conditions, and naturalizes gently without becoming aggressive.

 Why gardeners choose it: